On this page

 Change is a process that at times impacts many people throughout the organization.
 Therefore, it is crucial to define the change and take all the necessary precautions to ensure positive business continuity while minimizing any disruption of workflow.

 The Change Management Lifecycle consists of three main phases.
 Within each phase there are key roles responsible for ensuring tasks are carried out in the most efficient manner.
 As stated above, depending on the size and maturity of an organization, different roles may be carried out by the same individual.

 In Phase 1, the Change Owner and/or CAB Manager creates and maintains templates, referred to as Change Catalog Items (CCIs).
 Changes are often unique; however, changes from the same family and type may have a great deal in common, therefore, a CCI that includes all the common processes will expedite the change creation and allow for better planned change processes.

 Why do we depend on CCIs?

 The CCI provides a predefined template for implementing Change.
 The use of a template enforces the adherence to ITIL® best practices, drives consistency, and streamlines Approvals and Execution workflows.
 For additional information regarding CCIs, see Change Catalog.

 During Phase 1, the CCI undergoes its own process including three states:

 After the CCI is approved, it is published and ready to be used for future requests.

 Phase 2 - Change request

 The Implementer and/or Requester is responsible for requesting a change and tracking the status of that specific Change Request.
 It is best practice to use an existing CCI, however when there isn't a relevant CCI in place, or you are looking to make a one-time change, an Ad-Hoc change can be requested.
-(Additional information is available for organizations that allow the request of specific CCIs directly from the Service Portal.

 The Change Request initial and default State is Open.